Chachmei Lublin Yeshiva: Chachmei Lublin of Detroit

-A yeshiva named Chachmei Lublin was established in Detroit Michigan by Rabbi Moshe Rothenberg in the 1940s.
+A yeshiva named Chachmei Lublin was established in Detroit, Michigan, by Rabbi Moshe Rothenberg in the 1940s.
 Rothenberg had been a student of Rabbi Meir Shapiro in the original Chachmei Lublin yeshiva.
 The yeshiva thrived for over a decade before it closed.
+Mr. Sam (Shlomo Leib) and Mrs. Leah Bookstein provided the funding to help purchase the building on the corner of Elmhurst and Linwood Streets.